 In our last article, we discussed the significant factors one should include and regard when buying a multifunction printer for his/her office or home.
 We mentioned the difference of inkjet multifunction printer compare to laser multifunction printer regarding their price but not about the features and output of both multifunction peripherals.
 That’s why to elaborate this, for today’s article, we’re going to tackle about the factors that make inkjet MFPs different from laser MFPs, and which multifunction printer should you buy if ever your torn to which one suits your need.

 Inkjet Multifunction Printer

-Another good thing with inkjet MFPs are they are handy when it comes to printing files with images and graphics, since they uses ink as their printing medium, it gives their printouts a livelier touch and clear color.
-Canon MFPs and HP MFPs possessed such features and are very popular in the market.
+Another good thing with inkjet MFPs are they are handy when it comes to printing files with images and graphics since they use ink as their printing medium, it gives their printouts a livelier touch and bright color.
+Canon MFP and HP MFPs possessed such features and are very popular in the market.

 Laser Multifunction Printer

 Laser multifunction printer, on the other hand, may cost a lot even in its on-going costs because laser toner cartridges are expensive.
 The good side to this though is that they have a higher printing page capacity compare to ink cartridges.
 Most laser toner cartridges which have a standard page yield can print up to 2,000 pages.
 Another advantage laser MFPs have over inkjet MFPs are their printing speeds.
 You can hardly see an inkjet MFP much faster than a laser MFP.